St. Francis Man Sentenced For Assault

-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man charged with Assault Resulting in Serious Bodily Injury and Aiding and Abetting was sentenced on June 5, 2012, by United States District Judge Roberto A. Lange.
-James Leon Big Crow, age 24, was sentenced to 12 months and 1 day in custody, 1 year of supervised release, and a $100 special assessment to the Victim Assistance Fund.
+United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man convicted of Assault with a Dangerous Weapon was sentenced on May 1, 2013, by U.S. District Judge Roberto A. Lange.
+Darius Two Eagle, age 21, was sentenced to 36 months in custody, 2 years of supervised release, and $100 to the Federal Crime Victims Fund.